It used to be that blogs looked like blogs and websites looked like websites. One could easily tell the difference.

 “Wappalyzer is a browser extension that uncovers the technologies used on websites.
 It detects content management systems, eCommerce platforms, web servers, JavaScript frameworks, analytics tools and many more.”

-After installing the Wappalyzer extension on your browser, icons will appear in your browser identifying which technologies are being used by the sites you visit …
+After installing Wappalyzer on your browser, icons will show up in your web browser, next to the site URL identifying which software is installed on all the sites you visit …

-If you see the WordPress icon displayed on the browser menu (as the above screenshot shows), then the site has been built with WordPress.
+If you see the WordPress icon displayed on your browser menu (as shown in the screen shot above), then the site has been built with WordPress.

 (It’s a WordPress site!)